jamessct/BlankTemplate_ASP.NET/README.md

-# Blank Web App Template
+# Handy Web App Template

 This is a blank template for making web applications with ASP.Net.
 All the unnecessary fluff that comes with the default dotnet web app structure has been removed, while a simplified working template remains intact.